aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 2. Force all column names to use the correct format for Postgres - lower_case_with_underscores.
 This has the added benefit that queries won't then need quotes around field names.

 With respect to new columns, we could:
-1. Create start and end date columns, since many of our queries use the datetime fields
+1. Create date columns, since many of our queries use the datetime fields cast as dates
 2. Create a new boolean column for store_and_fwd_flag (which has "Y" & "N" entries)
 3. Use the dictionaries supplied in the [data dictionary](https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf) to map to their corresponding text field